juddin1995/blackjack/README.md

 # Next Steps

-- Future enhancement one...
+- Add a button to double down the bet
-- Future enhancement two...
+- Add a button to split hands